apalle1/Keras-Object-Localization/README.md

 # Single-object detection

-Choose a model from Keras Applications i.e. feature extractor
+* Choose a model from Keras Applications i.e. feature extractor
-Remove the dense layer
+* Remove the dense layer
-Freeze some/all/no layers
+* Freeze some/all/no layers
-Add one/multiple/no convolution block (or _inverted_res_block for MobileNetv2)
+* Add one/multiple/no convolution block
-Add a convolution layer for the coordinates
+* Add a convolution layer for the coordinates

 The code in this repository uses VGG16, because it is faster than other models and the performance can be adapted.